 Dear colleagues,

-I am emailing with news about the Advance Child Tax Credit – historic relief for most working families hit hard by the COVID-19 pandemic .
+I am emailing with news about the Advance Child Tax Credit – historic relief for most working families hit hard by the COVID-19 pandemic made possible by the American Rescue Plan.
 We invite you to join government leaders, national outreach partners, and community organizations across the country in raising awareness of the Child Tax Credit in the days and weeks ahead.

 We have two goals for the next several months: